muylder/M5Gotchi/README.md

 ### SD Card File Structure

-- Configuration file will be created at first boot and then used to store informations. **Don't mess with it at your own - use device UI to change these values!**
+- Configuration file: config.conf will be created at first boot and then used to store informations. **Don't mess with it at your own - use device UI to change these values!
+(Or if you are using lite mode - be carefull)**
 - Captured handshakes will be stored inside a folder called:
   ```
   /handshake
   ```

 ---

 ##  Supported Devices